apache/flink/docs/content.zh/docs/deployment/resource-providers/standalone/docker.md

 * all other necessary dependencies or resources, not included into Flink.

 To deploy a cluster for a single job with Docker, you need to
-* make *job artifacts* available locally in all containers under `/opt/flink/usrlib` or pass jar path by *jar-file* argument.
+* make *job artifacts* available locally in all containers under `/opt/flink/usrlib`, or pass a list of jars via the `--jars` argument
 * start a JobManager container in the *Application cluster* mode
 * start the required number of TaskManager containers.